 Considering a trip to Barcelona but not sure what there is to see?
 The city is full of massive monuments that draw crowds and hidden gems that only locals know about.
 This list details the top attractions and hidden gems of Barcelona that you shouldn’t miss on your trip!

-Barcelona is one of Europe’s top destination for many reason.
-One of which is how much the city and surrounding region has to offer in terms of attractions and things to do.
+Barcelona is one of Spain and Europe’s top destinations for many reasons.
+Visitors love coming to the capital of Catalonia because of how much the city and surrounding region have to offer in terms of attractions and things to do.
+In this list, you’ll discover the top attractions and things to do in Barcelona.

-Depending on how many days you have planned for your visit to Barcelona you should consider Montjuïc for a few hours.
-It is a public park and home to its own array of attractions within Barcelona.
+Depending on how many days you have planned for your visit to Barcelona, you should consider Montjuïc for a few hours.
+It’s a public park and home to its own array of attractions within Barcelona.

 - Take a cable car ride to the top